The Cheapest DIY LED Grow Lights for Houseplants

 - Why LED lights are great for house plants and what kind to buy

-- How to add LED lights to any bookshelf that compliments your home’s decor
+- How EASY it is to add LED lights to any bookshelf that compliments your home’s decor

-- A video tutorial and printable pdf of the step-by-step instructions
+- A video tutorial and printable pdf of the simple step-by-step instructions

 - Encouragement in how to have more faith in this week’s Renovate Your Faith Devotional a the end of this post

-☑️ If you are curious or in a hurry, here is a quick link to the same LED light tape I have used for years with great success: The Best Led Lights for Plants
+☑️ If you are curious or in a hurry, here is a quick link to the best LED grow lights.
+I have used them for years with great success: The Best Led Lights for Plants